jakeshaw61/Punting-Brothers/README.md

 - How to Punt page - This page would be useful for anyone who is interested in trying punting themselves.
 It would include videos and written instructions of how to punt.

 ## Testing
+I have tested the site on Chrome, Safari and Firefox and all the feautues work as intened.
+I have also tested on mobile sizes and tablet.
+I designed the site using a mobile first approach so all the features work the same on small size devices as they do larger sizes.

 ### Html
 I used the [W3C Markup Service](https://validator.w3.org/) to validate my HTML.
 There were no errors found but warnings flagged about some sections lacking heading (Landing image, Reviews and Gallery sections)
 ![Image](assets/screenshots/index-warnings.png?raw=true)
 ![Image](assets/screenshots/gallery-warnings.png?raw=true)

 ### CSS
 I used the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to validate my CSS.
 No errors were found.
 ![Image](assets/screenshots/css-validator.png?raw=true)